-- When possible, use the search function instead of navigating to managed objects.
+- Using a 64-bit browser to view the vSphere Web Client allows the allocation of more memory, potentially improving performance and avoiding the Flash player running out of memory. - When possible, use the search function instead of navigating to managed objects.
 The vSphere Web Client is designed for the use of inventory search to find managed objects (clusters, hosts, virtual machines, datastores, and so on).
-Though you can access managed objects through the inventory tree or inventory list views, the inventory search function will typically provide better performance than navigating among these objects. - Using a 64-bit browser for the vSphere Web Client allows the allocation of more memory, potentially improving performance and avoiding Flash Player running out of memory. - Close the vSphere Web Client browser window occasionally (i.e., approximately daily).
-Limitations in the Adobe Flex Framework can cause actively-used client sessions to eventually consume more memory than needed.
-Closing and restarting the browser window in which the Web Client is running will avoid this problem.
+Though you can access managed objects through the inventory tree or inventory list views, the inventory search function will typically provide better performance than navigating among these objects. - Close the vSphere Web Client browser window occasionally (i.e., approximately daily).
+Closing and restarting the browser window in which the vSphere Web Client is running will prevent client sessions from consuming more memory than required.